asaddon/stremio-trakt-auth/README.md

 # Stremio Trakt Auto Auth

 Automatic re-authorization between Stremio and Trakt in a headless environment using Puppeteer.
-This script logs into your Stremio and Trakt accounts and re-establishes the Trakt.tv connection if the authentication expires or disconnects.
+This script uses your Trakt credentials and Stremio Trakt UUID to re-establish the Trakt.tv connection if the authentication expires or disconnects.

 ---